evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.

+### Sensors & Cameras

+This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
+Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

 ## Security and Access Technologies

 The Porsche Taycan GTS is equipped with advanced security features to protect you and your vehicle.
 These include:

 - **Keyless Entry and Start:** With the standard keyless start and optional keyless entry, you can unlock and start the vehicle seamlessly without removing the key from your pocket or bag.
+- **Integrated Dashcam:** The optional built-in dashcam records video footage of your journeys, capturing key details to provide added security, accountability, and peace of mind.
+- **Parking Surveillance:** Using its suite of cameras, the vehicle actively monitors the surroundings while parked, offering enhanced protection through continuous surveillance.

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 407 liters (14.4 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
+Additionally, there is a frunk (front trunk) with a storage capacity of 84 liters (3.0 CU FT).

 The vehicle’s maximum weight is 2850 kg (6283 lbs), with a base weight of 2285 kg (5038 lbs).
 This allows for a maximum load of 565 kg (1246 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.

+## Availability & Pricing

 {{< pagenavigation b_url="../" b_title="Porsche Taycan" f_url="rangeandconsumption/" f_title="Range" >}}